Ming–Việt War: Ming province

-Đại Ngu became a part of the Ming dynasty as the Jiaozhi Province, on equal footing with the other provinces.
-The province was divided into 41 sub-prefectures and 208 counties.
-The province was led by former minister Huang Fu, but his relationship with the Ming court was problematic.
+Đại Ngu, as Jiaozhi Province, was on equal footing with the other Ming provinces.
+Jiaozhi was divided into 41 sub-prefectures and 208 counties.
+The minister Huang Fu governed the province, but his relationship with the Ming court was problematic.
 An administration was established, consisting of both Chinese and Viet officials.
 Future officials were educated in Confucian schools taught by Chinese teachers.
 The population was subject to taxes and labor duties similar to those in China.
 Colonies of hereditary soldiers were also formed, but they were unable to produce enough food to sustain the army stationed in Jiaozhi.
-As a result, food, weapons, and equipment had to be imported from China at a high cost.
+Food, weapons, and equipment had to be imported from China at a high cost.
 In contrast, the Viet experts were sent to China, with 7,600 merchants and craftsmen being sent to Nanjing in 1407.
 Additionally, the Viet eunuch Nguyễn An played a major role in designing the new Ming capital of Beijing.

-After Jiaozhi became a part of the empire, it still felt like a foreign country to the Chinese.
-This was evident in the fact that officers were often sent there as a form of punishment, and positions in the civil administration were frequently given to individuals who had failed their civil service exams.
+Many Chinese still viewed Jiaozhi as a foreign country.
+Officers were often sent there as a form of punishment, and positions in the civil administration were frequently given to individuals who had failed their civil service exams.